jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <a href="https://gfycat.com/ifr/HatefulVibrantGemsbuck'" target="_blank" class="button small">Reader</a>

-_Our civilizations have always had problems.
+_Our civilizations always have serious problems.
 It's up to regular people to use new tools to solve them.
 Today, it's our turn.
 Let's get started.

 ---